zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

 First, discretize the attributes 'T5' and 'T_out' so that they are treated as categorical.
-If value is less than or equal to 5, treat the temperature as 'L'; if value is greater than or equal to 5 and less than 9, then treat is as 'M'; if value is greater than 9, then treat it as 'H'.
+If value is less than or equal to 5, treat the temperature as 'L'; if value is greater than 5 and less than 9, then treat is as 'M'; if value is greater than 9, then treat it as 'H'.
 You can also code them as 0, 1, and 2, but these must be considered categorical values.